 - fresh basil

-- 500 grams whole grain Spaghetti, cooked according package instructions
+- 500 grams whole grain Spaghetti, cooked according to package instructions

-- Heat water or oil in a large pan (or Thermomix) and add the onions.
-Cook for 2-3 minutes and then add the carrots.
-Fry for another 2-3 minutes.
+- Heat oil in a large pan (or Thermomix) and add the onions and garlic.
+Sweat for 2-3 minutes over medium heat and then add the carrots.
+Cook for another 2-3 minutes.

-- Add the garlic, lentils, tomatoes, vegetable stock, herbs and bring to the boil.
-Reduce to a simmer and cook for 25 minutes until the lentils and vegetables are soft. (stir in between occasionally).
+- Add the lentils, tomatoes, vegetable stock, oregano and thyme, stir to combine and bring to the boil.
+Reduce to simmer and cook for 25 minutes until the lentils and vegetables are soft. (stir in between occasionally).

 - Taste with salt and pepper.

 - Serve immediately with cooked whole grain spaghetti or other pasta and garnish with some fresh basil.